lthonny/vanilla-todo-server/README.md

 3.Running postgresql in docker container
 -------
-- `docker container ls` ( -a - include stopped containers )
-- `sudo docker pull mongo:latest` docker loading container
-- `sudo docker run -d -p 2717:27017 -v` _(copy the path to the created mgdata folder, which lies in the project)_ `:/mgdata/db --name mymongo mongo:latest` mgdata folder contains mongodb files
+- `sudo docker run -d -p 2717:27017 -v` _(copy the path to the created data folder, which lies in the project)_ `:/data/db --name mymongo mongo:latest` mgdata folder contains mongodb files